 Voting rights may be exercised only after a shareholder has been registered in the share register as a shareholder with voting rights up to a specific qualifying day prior to the shareholders' meeting designated by the Board of Directors (the "Record Date").
 For such purpose, art.
 5 para.
-2 of the Articles of Association provides that persons acquiring shares shall on application be entered in the share register without limitation as shareholders with voting rights, provided they expressly declare themselves to have acquired the shares in their own name and for their own account and comply with the disclosure requirements stipulated by the FMIA.
+2 of the Articles of Association provides, except as otherwise provided in the Articles of Association, that persons acquiring shares shall on application be entered in the share register without limitation as shareholders with voting rights, provided they expressly declare themselves (i) to have acquired the shares in their own name and for their own account, (ii) that no agreements on the redemption or return of these registered shares exist, (iii) to bear the risk associated with the shares and (iv) comply with the disclosure requirements stipulated by FinMIA.
 Entry in the share register as a shareholder with voting rights is subject to the approval of the Company.